markusstocker/LaTeX101/README.md

 In this second hands-on, we look at the remaining more advanced elements of the article, in particular mathematical formulae, tables, figures, citations and references.

 In the previous hands-on we have already made use of the inline math mode, `$ ...$`.
-This is practical for simple and short mathematical expresions.
+This is practical for simple and short mathematical expressions.
 For more complex expressions, we use the `displaymath` environment

 ```
 \begin{displaymath}